spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/security/security-assurance/dedicated-compliance/POAM-Deviation-Request-Procedure.html.md

 - [**Risk adjustments**](https://www.fedramp.gov/assets/resources/templates/FedRAMP-Vulnerability-Deviation-Request-Form.xlsx): A reduction in the scanner-cited risk level of a finding.
 Accomplished through existing or new compensating controls that reduce likelihood and/or impact of exploitation.
 - [**Operational requirements**](https://www.fedramp.gov/assets/resources/templates/FedRAMP-Vulnerability-Deviation-Request-Form.xlsx): A finding that cannot be remediated, often because the system will not function as intended, or because a 3rd party/vendor explicitly indicated it does not intend to offer a fix to their product.
 FedRAMP will not approve an OR for a High vulnerability; however, the risk may be mitigated and adjusted accordingly.
 - [**Vendor dependencies**](https://www.fedramp.gov/assets/resources/documents/CSP_POAM_Template_Completion_Guide.pdf): The remediation of the weakness required by the action of a third party vendor or actively maintained open source project other than GitLab (e.g., through the issuing of a patch that is not yet released).
 We are required to check the status of the vendor’s remedy at least every 30 days.
 As long as the fix is still pending from the vendor, and we have checked-in within 30 days of POA&M submission, FedRAMP will not count the entry as late.
+  - Important information about vendor dependencies:
+    - Vendor dependency DRs only need to be submitted if you are confident the vendor will not publish a patch by the due date (based on remediation SLA).
+If you are unsure, it is okay to wait to submit a DR until closer to the due date or when the label `Remediation SLO::Breaching SLO` is applied.
-  - Important Note: It is possible for a vulnerability to be both a vendor dependency and have a risk adjustment.
+    - It is possible for a vulnerability to be both a vendor dependency and have a risk adjustment.
 FedRAMP requires that Critical/High severity vendor dependencies be downgraded to a Moderate by putting in place (or specifying existing) compensating controls.
-In this scenario, the DR issue template for Risk Adjustment should be used, and the `FedRAMP Vendor Dependency` label also applied.
+In this scenario, the DR issue template for Risk Adjustment should be used, and the `FedRAMP Vendor Dependency` label also applied per the instructions.

 ### Workflow Labels